rajprateek25/docker-gettingstarted/README.md

 - Getting acquainted with Docker
 - Downloading and running a simple app in a Docker Container

-# Contents
-- Docker Desktop on Windows
- - Windows Subsystem for Linux (WSL)
-- Getting acquainted with Docker
-- Download and Run an app in a Docker Container
- - Get the App
-  - Download .Zip
-  - Clone via HTTPS
-  - Clone via SSH
- - Create Container Image
- - Spin the Container

 ## Docker Desktop on Windows
 Follow the steps on the below link to install Docker on your desktop: